LarissaHuang/capstone_project/README.md

 ### Streamlit App:

-Classifying birds into 4 genuses using a CNN model:
+Classifying birds into 75 species using a CNN transfer-learning model:

 https://duck-duck-choose.streamlit.app/